pytexas/pytexas.github.io/foundation/docs/index.md

 template: home.html
 ---

-# Supporting the Python Community in the great state of Texas
+# Supporting the Python community in Texas
 This is the home of the PyTexas Foundation.
 [Learn more about us](foundation/about.md).

 <div class="grid cards" markdown>